gitter-badger/kubefaas/examples/jvm/java/README.md

-# Hello World in JVM/Java on Fission
+# Hello World in JVM/Java on Kubefaas

-The `io.fission.HelloWorld.java` class is a very simple fission function that implements `io.fission.Function` and says "Hello, World!" .
+The `io.fission.HelloWorld.java` class is a very simple kubefaas function that implements `io.fission.Function` and says "Hello, World!" .

-## Building and deploying using Fission
+## Building and deploying using Kubefaas

-Fission's builder can be used to create the binary artifact from source code.
+Kubefaas's builder can be used to create the binary artifact from source code.
 Create an environment with builder image and then create a package.

 ```
 $ zip -r java-src-pkg.zip *
-$ fission env create --name java --image fission/jvm-env --version 2 --keeparchive --builder fission/jvm-builder
+$ kubefaas env create --name java --image kubefaas/jvm-env --version 2 --keeparchive --builder kubefaas/jvm-builder
-$ fission package create --sourcearchive java-src-pkg.zip --env java
+$ kubefaas package create --sourcearchive java-src-pkg.zip --env java
 java-src-pkg-zip-tvd0
-$ fission package info --name java-src-pkg-zip-tvd0
+$ kubefaas package info --name java-src-pkg-zip-tvd0
 Name:        java-src-pkg-zip-tvd0
 Environment: java
 Status:      succeeded